Convirza makes it easy for you to manage all your phone calls. One tool available to all Convirza call tracking users is searchable call tagging.

 Every time you hear a call when an employee sold a product particularly well or provided excellent customer service…you guessed it: tag that call!

 You can tag the call using a general phrase like ‘high employee performance’ or ‘great sales skills.’
 Or you can be very specific and use the tag ‘great call greeting,’ or ‘excellent sales close.’
 And remember, you can make up any tag you want and use multiple tags on the same call.
 Many times several tags would apply to the same call.
 You can use the tags to measure call quality and increase sales performance.

 How often are your potential customers comparing you to your competitors?

 More importantly, what elements of your businesses or products are they comparing?

-Call tagging opens call recordings that can improve business practices.
+Call tagging makes call recordings useful and helping in improving business practices.

 Call tagging allows you to analyze and act upon previously unusable information.
-It takes call tracking to a usable level.
+To see for yourself, please consider scheduling a demo today.

 To add tags to the account, follow the steps below: